The place where celebrities & corporations come to learn how to ride a motorcycle.

 and much, much more.
 You'll learn things that your friends, relatives and YouTube don't and can't teach you.

-For Modules 1, 2 and 3, you need a computer, laptop, tablet or smartphone and an email address.
+For Module 1, you need a computer, laptop, tablet or smartphone and an email address.

 TRAINING MOTORCYCLES

-We provide the training motorcycles for the practice riding exercises (Module 4) unless you want to use your own 2-wheel motorcycle or scooter that is registered & insured.
+We provide the training motorcycles for free for the practice riding exercises (Module 2) unless you want to use your own 2-wheel motorcycle or scooter for the course that is registered & insured.
 If you ride your own motorcycle or scooter to MSU for the riding sessions, you must have a valid & current NJ motorcycle permit or a motorcycle license/endorsement.
+Otherwise, you can trailer the motorcycle to MSU or someone who has a NJ motorcycle permit or a motorcycle license/endorsement can ride it to MSU.
+MOTORCYCLES WITH LOUD PIPES (SOUND LEVEL EXCEEDS THE EPA DECIBEL RATING) ARE NOT ALLOWED AT MONTCLAIR STATE UNIVERSITY.

-Our fleet of training motorcycles consists of several fuel injected motorcycles; the 125cc Honda Monkey, the 125cc Honda Grom, the 125cc Kawasaki Pro, the 125cc CMT Moto Popio, the 250cc Suzuki Van Van, the 250cc Yamaha XT, the 310cc BMW.
-We also have the 250cc Suzuki GZ carburetor motorcycle.
+Our fleet of training motorcycles consists of several fuel injected motorcycles; the 125cc Honda Monkey, the 125cc Honda Grom, the 125cc Kawasaki Pro, the 125cc CMT Moto Papio, the 200cc Suzuki Van Van, the 250cc Yamaha XT, the 310cc BMW.
 These are considered to be the best motorcycles for novice training purposes.
-We also have a 125cc automatic Honda Navi if you want to get a motorcycle license to ride a scooter.
-Riding a scooter in NJ requires a motorcycle license/endorsement.
-(See paragraph below for more details about scooters).

 HEIGHT REQUIREMENT FOR USING OUR CLUTCH TRAINING MOTORCYCLES

-Unless you have prior motorcycle riding experience, you must be able to place both of your feet on the ground when sitting on our clutch training motorcycles.
+Unless you have prior motorcycle riding experience, you must be able to place both of your feet on the ground when sitting on our training motorcycles.
 You should be at least 5 feet tall or have a 28 inch inseam.
-If you want, you can stop by our training location on the weekend during a training session and sit on one of our clutch training motorcycles before registering for one of our BRC1 classes.
-If you cannot place both of your feet on the ground, you will not be allowed to ride the practice riding exercises of the course (Module 4) for safety reasons.
-(We have a height measurement chart on site).
+To make sure you can place both of your feet on the ground, stop by our training location on the weekend during a training session and sit on one of our training motorcycles before registering for one of our BRC1 classes.
+If you cannot place both of your feet on the ground, you will not be allowed to ride the practice riding exercises of the course (Module 2) with us for safety reasons.
+If you cannot place both of your feet on the ground during the practice riding exercises, you will be dismissed from the class.
+(See "Refunds" on the "Policies" page of our website to read our Refund Policy).

 YOU MUST BE ABLE TO COMMUNICATE WELL IN ENGLISH IN ORDER TO ATTEND THIS COURSE

+We teach the BRC 1 in English only.
 It is critical, for safety reasons, that you are able to understand the instructions given by our instructors and they are able to understand you.
-If you don't understand and speak English well, you must have someone with you during the Tuesday night 4-hour live remote/virtual classroom session (Module 3) and the practice riding exercises of the course (Module 4) to translate for you.
-Otherwise, you will not be allowed to ride the practice riding exercises of the course (Module 4).
+If you don't understand and speak English well, you must have someone with you during the practice riding exercises of the course (Module 2) to translate for you.
+Otherwise, you will not be allowed to ride the practice riding exercises of the course (Module 2).
+You will be dismissed from the class.
+(See "Refunds" on the "Policies" page of our website to read our Refund Policy).

 2) College Rebate - If you are a current full-time undergraduate college student, you will receive a $75 rebate after completing the course.
-Show your college ID card on the first riding day of the class to receive the rebate.
+Show your college ID card on the first riding day of the class to to be eligible for the rebate.
 The rebate will be refunded on your credit card after completing the course.

-3) First Responder & Military Rebate - If you are active military, an active state, county or local police officer, an active firefighter, or an active EMT, you will receive a 10% rebate after completing the course.
+3) First Responder & Military Rebate - If you are active or retired military, an active or retired state, county or local police officer, an active or retired firefighter, or an active or retired EMT, you will receive a 10% rebate of the course price after completing the course.
 We appreciate our first responders and those in the military who put their lives on the line to protect others.
-Show your first responder ID card, or military ID card on the first riding day of the class to receive the rebate.
+Show your first responder ID card, or military ID card on the first riding day of the class to to be eligible for the rebate.
 The rebate will be refunded on your credit card after completing the course.

-4) Family Rebate - If you attend the class on the same dates with an immediate family member (husband, wife, parent, child, brother, sister), you will receive a 20% rebate for each family member after completing the course.
-The rebate will be refunded on your credit card after completing the course.
+4) Family Rebate - If you attend the class on the same dates with an immediate family member (husband, wife, parent, child, brother, sister), you will receive a 20% rebate of the course price for each family member after completing the course.
+The rebate will be refunded on your credit card after all family members have completed the course.

 5) Repeat Rebate - If you successfully completed the BRC1 and you want or need to repeat it, for whatever reason, you will receive a $100 rebate after completing the course.
 Show your MSF BRC1 completion card on the first riding day of the class to receive the rebate.
 The rebate will be refunded on your credit card after completing the course.